 Step 5: Conditioning Part 2

 Watsons Vitamin B5 Nourishing Leave-On-Conditioner:

 I bought this in Hong Kong last year in the summer and it lasted me ages.
-Since the ends of the hair is the oldest, we need to keep it in good condition.
-I love to use this for my ends and it deep conditions it and it doesn;t need to wash out.
+Since the ends of the hair are the oldest, we need to keep it in good condition.
+I love to use this for my ends and it deep conditions it and it doesn’t need to wash out.
 It moisturises the ends and since it contains vitamin B5, it’s great.
 I hardly get split ends and it was cheap in Hong Kong too since it was Watson’s own brand.
 Can’t exactly remember the exact price.